Have you heard about “Color Temperature” and which is right for each stage of plant growth?

 In this article you’re going to learn how to think beyond color temperature for plants.

-You’ll learn how White LEDs and Grow Lights have been originally designed for eyes and how you can interpret this information.
+You’ll learn how White LEDs and How Grow Lights Work and how you can interpret this information.

 Let’s dive in…